HUM-422 / 3 crédits

 Assessment methods

 Evaluation on a semester basis (grade associated to 3 ECTS).
-Fall semester evaluation is about knowledge acquisition (25% short report on a conference held during the semester; 75%: multiple choice questionaire exam).
+Fall semester evaluation is about knowledge acquisition (25% short report on a specific topic related to Switzerland; 75%: multiple choice questionaire exam).
 Spring semester evaluation is about the realization of the project.
 More information is given at the beginning of the academic year.

 Supervision